-While the 39-year-old elephant Lammie languishes alone after the death of her partner, Kinkel, experts express their concern for her wellness and call for her immediate release to a respectable sanctuary.
+While the 39-year-old elephant Lammie languishes alone after the death of her partner, Kinkel, internationally accredited elephant experts have publicly express their concern for her wellness and have called for her immediate release to a respectable sanctuary.

-Worryingly, the Johannesburg Zoo has confirmed a plan to acquire another cow to keep Lammie company, but animal welfare and elephant experts have objected to this option, highlighting the suffering of elephants in captivity and opposing to this solution.
+Worryingly, the Johannesburg Zoo has confirmed a plan to acquire another cow to keep Lammie company, but animal welfare organizations and elephant behaviorists have objected to this option, highlighting the suffering of elephants in captivity and opposing to this solution.